A and h stars according to a computer program. Celestia is a program for simulating a virtual universe. Free programs download for free

 Cartes du Ciel

 Cartes du Ciel is another popular free planetarium.
-Its interface is not as colorful as that of Stellarium, but there are many more functions.
-Cartes du Ciel allows you to download fresh databases of comets and asteroids, install additional catalogs of stars and nebulae.
-The map can be rotated with both the mouse and the keyboard buttons.
-You should start working with the program by setting the place of observation by going to "Settings>Observatory".
-There is also a "night mode".
-The program is fully translated into Russian, which is a big plus.
+Its interface is not as colorful as Stellarium, but it has many more functions.
+Cartes du Ciel allows you to download the latest databases of comets and asteroids, and install additional catalogs of stars and nebulae.
+The map can be rotated using either the mouse or keyboard buttons.
+You should start working with the program by setting the observation location by going to “Settings>Observatory”.
+There is also a “night mode”.
+The program is completely translated into Russian, which is a big plus.

-For those who lack the power of Stellarium, the Cartes du Ciel program is an excellent choice.
+For those who lack the capabilities of Stellarium, Cartes du Ciel is an excellent choice.

 Redshift

 Redshift is not just a virtual planetarium.
-It is also the most detailed interactive encyclopedia of the cosmos, containing almost all the knowledge on astronomy accumulated by mankind.
+It is also a detailed interactive encyclopedia of space, containing almost all the knowledge on astronomy accumulated by humanity.
 This is what the start screen looks like when you start the program.

-The planetarium contains a detailed map of the starry sky, which displays stars, constellations, planets, galaxies, nebulae, clusters, comets.
-Map navigation is done with the mouse.
-Approximation-removal is carried out with the mouse wheel, object selection - with the left mouse button.
-At the first start, the program will ask you to indicate the place of observation (by map or by coordinates).
-The current time is set by default and can be controlled from the Navigation panel.
+The planetarium contains a detailed map of the starry sky, which displays stars, constellations, planets, galaxies, nebulae, clusters, and comets.
+Navigation on the map is done using the mouse.
+Zooming in and out is carried out using the mouse wheel, selecting an object is done with the left mouse button.
+When you first start the program, you will be asked to indicate your observation location (by map or coordinates).
+The default time is set to the current time, which can be controlled from the Navigation panel.
 There is support for controlling various telescopes with Go-To mounts.

-The program has a convenient observation scheduler, thanks to which you can find out about the nearest astronomical events.
+The program has a convenient observation scheduler, thanks to which you can find out about upcoming astronomical events.

-In "Tales of the Universe" you will get acquainted with various scientific and educational articles, which are voiced in a pleasant voice.
+In "Stories about the Universe" you will get acquainted with various scientific and educational articles, which are voiced in a pleasant voice.

 Redshift is a paid program, but its price is quite affordable.
 As you can see, the functionality of Redshift is very diverse, so if a simple planetarium like Stellarium is not enough for you, then Redshift will be a good choice.
 There is also a mobile version for iOS devices.